nbpayne/deskandstudio/_posts/2026-06-05-how-to-hire-a-photography-studio-in-sydney-the-complete-guide.md

 ## Matching the space to your shoot

 Not every studio suits every job, and that's the point.
-A newborn or family session wants warmth, soft window light and a calm green room.
+A newborn, family or [boudoir and portrait session](/blog/how-to-hire-a-studio-for-a-boudoir-or-portrait-shoot/) wants warmth, soft window light and a calm green room.
 A fashion or editorial shoot wants height, clean backdrops and punchy studio lighting.
 Product and e-commerce work needs consistency you can replicate shot after shot.
 Personal branding and content days want flexibility: a few looks in one space without packing the car between locations.

 When you enquire, tell the studio what you're shooting and who's coming.
 We'd far rather help you decide whether our space is right than have you book the wrong room for the job.